Tag: Egg production

 Enter your details to grab a copy of my free printable guide and regular Layer Chicken Digest tips via email:

-Which Option Carries More Risk?
 Risk depends on your resources and experience.

 Layers require more startup capital, long-term commitment, and skilled management, but they also provide steady income after maturity.
 You won’t see returns until after 4.5 months when they start laying, so patience is necessary.
-Broilers carry a different risk.
-Their short cycle means that if you fail to secure a market quickly, your birds continue eating expensive feed while gaining weight beyond market standards.

 Unfortunately, most buyers won’t pay extra for heavier birds, leaving you with slimmer profit margins—or even losses.

-Which Should You Choose?
 The decision between broilers and layers depends entirely on your goals.

 Be like DR.STARR and master the 7 qualities of a successful layer chicken farmer required for a profitable and sustainable layer farm.